evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 ---

-When looking at REST, the underlying theory, and various interpretations and event HTTP, you'll find that REST is about singular resources and transfering state of those resources.
+When looking at REST, the underlying theory, and various interpretations and even HTTP, you'll find that REST is about singular resources and transfering state of those resources.

 There's very little supporting information about the concept of a collection